sdonohoo/forecasting/retail_sales/OrangeJuice_Pt_3Weeks_Weekly/submissions/DilatedCNN/README.md

 ### Hyperparameter tuning

-Default hyperparameters of the forecasting algorithm are used.
-Additionally, the frequency of the weekly sales time series is set to be 52, since there are approximately 52 weeks in a year.
+We tune the hyperparameters of the model with HyperDrive which is accessible through Azure ML SDK.
+A Batch AI cluster with GPU support is created to distribute the computation.
+The hyperparameters tuned with HyperDrive and their ranges are as follows
+- input sequence length: [6, 8, 10, 12, 14, 16, 18, 20]
+- batch size: [16, 32, 64]
+- learning rate: [0.01, 0.015, 0.02, 0.025]
+- number of epochs: [3,4,5,6,8]

 ### Description of implementation scripts

 * `train_score.py`: Python script that trains the model and generates forecast results for each round
 * `train_score.ipynb` (optional): Jupyter notebook that trains the model and visualizes the results
-* `train_validate.py`: Python script that does training and validation with the 1st round training data
+* `train_validate.py` (optional): Python script that does training and validation with the 1st round training data
 * `hyperparameter_tuning.ipynb` (optional): Jupyter notebook that tries different model configurations and selects the best model by running
 `train_validate.py` script in a Batch AI cluster with different sets of hyperparameters